FAQ Yacht Charter Types Part 4

 In the Caribbean, there are three distinct seasons with varying prices: High season, Low season, and a Holiday period that coincides with the high season.
 The Holiday season spans from December 16th to January 5th.

-These dates usually have a 10% or more surcharge over the high season rates.
-The high season is from December 16th through to April 30th.
-The low season is May 1st through to December 15th.
+These dates usually have a 15-20% or more surcharge over the high season rates.
+The high season is from November 1st through April 30th, and the low season is from May 1st through October 31st.

-High season rates are generally a little more than the low season.
-There are many more boats available during high season as many boats leave the Caribbean in low season to charter either in the Mediterranean or the east coast of the United States.
+High-season rates are generally higher than low-season rates.
+Many more boats are available during high season, as many ships leave the Caribbean in low season to charter either in the Mediterranean or the east coast of the United States.

-Over the last few years, I have seen a trend that the base charter fee is the same in the high and low season in the Caribbean.
+Over the last few years, I have seen a trend in the Caribbean where the base charter fee is the same in the high and low seasons.

 Most of the Mediterranean also has three distinct periods.
 The high season is July and August.